St. Patrick’s Day is not only a celebration of the patron saint of Ireland, but it has also become somewhat of an accepted national drinking holiday.

 4. Talk with Your Teen as a “Loving Detective”

 You want to be the one your teen turns to to share life’s ups and downs.
 Ongoing meaningful conversations with your teen are essential.
-Especially about difficult topics like drinking and drugs, social pressures, emotional pressures, stress, etc. Think of yourself as a “loving detective” and ask your teen lots of questions and really listen to the responses.
+Especially about difficult topics like drinking and drugs, social pressures, emotional pressures, stress, etc. Think of yourself as a “loving detective.”
+Ask your teen lots of questions and really listen to the responses.
 Keep an open mind and remain calm, inquisitive and nonjudgmental.
 Offer your teen compassion and reassurance whenever you can.
-Learn how to talk with your teen about marijuana, download your free Marijuana Talk Kit.

 5. Safeguard Your Alcohol and Prescription Medicine